green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

 - If you build Docker containers be sure to always specify hashes / versions in the `apt-get install` commands and also in the `FROM` commands if you ingest images.
 By versions we mean here something like `FROM alpine@sha256:be746ab119f2c7bb2518d67fbe3c511c0ea4c9c0133878a596e25e5a68b0d9f3` instead of just `FROM alpine`.
 If that is not an option be sure to use at least double-dotted semantic versioning like `FROM alpine:1.2.3`
 - For dependencies in `npm`, `pip` or any other package manager also pin the versions
 - Same goes for `docker-compose.yml` /  `compose.yml` files etc.
-- This practice helps you spot changes to the software infrastructure your code is running on and undestand changes that have been made by third parties, which influence your energy results.
+- This practice helps you spot changes to the software infrastructure your code is running on and understand changes that have been made by third parties, which influence your energy results.

 ### 9. Use a tuned Measurement Cluster or our Hosted Service for reproducability and visiblity
 - Use our measurement service for reproducibility and visibility of your measurements